Back

 Problem & Hypothesis Statement

-After mapping frustrations and clustering insights from interviews with Israeli couples, a clear pattern emerged.
 Despite different budgets, venues, and guest counts, every couple described the same underlying struggle.
-At this stage, I needed to sharpen everything into a single design challenge — the Problem Statement.
+I sharpened all insights into a single design challenge — the Problem Statement.

-Couples planning weddings in Israel face fragmented tools, hidden costs from suppliers, budget overruns, and stress from managing everything manually across spreadsheets, WhatsApp groups, and vendor calls.
-They need a unified system that tracks every shekel, centralizes supplier communication, and provides smart guidance — replacing the ₪8,000–₪25,000 wedding planner with an affordable AI-powered alternative.
+Israeli couples face fragmented tools, hidden supplier costs, and budget overruns from managing everything across spreadsheets, WhatsApp, and vendor calls.
+They need one system that tracks every shekel, centralizes supplier communication, and provides smart guidance — replacing the ₪8,000–₪25,000 planner with an affordable AI alternative.

-Building on the problem statement, I translated the core challenge into a testable assumption — the Hypothesis Statement — that could guide design decisions and later be validated with users.
+I translated this into a testable Hypothesis Statement to guide design decisions and validate with users.

 If